hagerstown/comprehensive-plan/content/06-background-and-demographics/03-town-government.md

 An inventory of current land uses in Hagerstown is useful in making future land use decisions and changes to development ordinances.
-Land uses are typically divided into several categories: residential, commercial and business, industrial, public and quasi-public, farmland, and undeveloped land.
+Land uses are typically divided into several categories: residential, commercial and business, industrial, community, farmland, and undeveloped land.

 **Residential**